Take the Lake Protection Pledge!

 • Avoid using pesticides and herbicides.
 They kill beneficial organisms as well as bothersome ones.
 When it rains, they wash into stormdrains and streams.
 Non-toxic insecticidal soaps, dormant oil sprays and "helpful insects" such as ladybugs can keep pests at bay just as well.

-• Raise the blade of your lawn mower and cut your lawn to three inches to encourage a stronger root system that captures rainfall and lessens the need to water during a dry spell.
+• Raise the blade of your lawn mower and cut your lawn to three inches and trim only a third of the length of the grass blade when you mow to encourage a stronger root system that captures rainfall and lessens the need to water during a dry spell.

-• Leave grass clippings on the lawn.
+• Leave grass clippings to decompose on the lawn.
 Grass clippings and other organic matter provide natural slow-release fertilizer and improve the lawn‘s ability to hold water.

 • Maintain a vegetated buffer along the stream, river or lake if you live along a shoreline.
 Buffer strips shade the stream, filter runoff, stabilize streambanks, prevent erosion and provide habitat for animals.